Naomi Osaka defeats Coco Gauff at the US Open to reach her first major quarterfinal since 2021

 Plus, Osaka's serving and returning were terrific.
 She won 32 of the 38 points she served — 15 of 16 when first serves landed in — and never faced a single break point.
 She also converted all four break chances she earned.

-Trying to rework her serve during this tournament with the help of biomechanics expert Gavin MacMillan, Gauff got broken right off the bat and was down 2-0 after just five minutes, dropping eight of the initial nine points while making five unforced errors.

-Whether because it’s what the prematch strategy dictated or because of how the beginning unfolded, Gauff cranked up the velocity in her second service game.
-The results were unimpeachable.
-She hit four first serves in — each arriving no slower than 110 mph, with a high of 115 mph — and held at love with a pair of aces and a pair of service winners.
+“She forced me to earn every point out there today,” Gauff acknowledged.

-Still, this is where the key difference was: Osaka used her big forehand, her best stroke, to go after Gauff’s forehand, her worst stroke, and it worked wonders.
+A key: Osaka used her forehand, her best stroke, to go after Gauff’s forehand, her worst.

 By the end of the first set, Gauff had made 16 unforced errors and Osaka only five.
 By the end of the match, 20 of Gauff’s unforced errors were off the forehand side.